vimarshkarbhari-okta/okta.github.io/docs/api/rest/authn.md

 fid          | `id` of factor returned from enrollment             | URL        | String   | TRUE     |
 stateToken   | [state token](#state-token) for current transaction | Body       | String   | TRUE     |
 answer       | answer to security question                         | Body       | String   | TRUE     |

+> The factor verification is remembered to avoid additional MFA prompts when using the same [device token](#device-token).
+Even if the device is remembered, the organizational MFA policy can require an MFA challenge every time.
+The policy ultimately determines whether a user is challenged or not.

 ##### Response Parameters
 {:.api .api-response .api-response-params}